espressif/github-actions/sync_issues_to_jira/README.md

 * `JIRA_PROJECT` is the slug of the JIRA project to create new issues in.
 * `JIRA_ISSUE_TYPE` (optional) the JIRA issue type for new issues.
 If unset, "Task" is used.
+* `JIRA_COMPONENT` (optional) the name of a JIRA component to add to every issue which is synced from GitHub.
+The component must already exist in the JIRA project.

 The following secrets should be set in the workflow: